 Eddy Duchin

-Some of Eddy Duchin's most popular tracks include Ol' Man Mose, My Heart Belongs to Daddy (feat. the Eddy Duchin Orchestra & Mary Martin), My Heart Belongs To Daddy, When Winter Comes, My Twilight Dream (Chopin Nocturne in E Flat).
-Listen to these songs and discover more from their extensive catalog.
+Eddy Duchin's most-played tracks include Ol' Man Mose, My Heart Belongs to Daddy (feat. the Eddy Duchin Orchestra & Mary Martin), My Heart Belongs To Daddy, When Winter Comes, My Twilight Dream (Chopin Nocturne in E Flat).
+Listen to these songs and explore more from their catalog on this page.

-You can find Eddy Duchin vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find Eddy Duchin vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.

 Follow Eddy Duchin